A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Properties of multi- q magnetic systems

 In this regime, a periodic magnetic texture can be thought of as a linear superposition of a few fundamental modes, fully characterized by a set of $r$ coexisting wave vectors $\vec{q}_1, \ldots \vec{q}_r$ together with their initial phase conditions $\varphi_1, \ldots, \varphi_r$ and amplitudes $\vec{n}_{\vec{q}_{1}},\ldots, \vec{n}_{\vec{q}_{r}}$ at the origin of some arbitrary, but fixed coordinate system:

+with $\vec{q}_{-i}\coloneqq -\vec{q}_i$, $\vec{n}_{\vec{q}_{-i}}\coloneqq\vec{n}_{\vec{q}_{i}}^\ast$, and zero mode with $\vec{q}_0=0$, $\varphi_0=0$, and $\vec{n}_{\vec{q}_0}\in\mathbb{R}$.
+The initial phase conditions are put in by design to clarify the intended phases at the origin and could be absorbed by the complex amplitudes.
 The $q$-vectors in the summation above can be any of the reciprocal lattice vectors $\vec{G}_{\vec{m}}$ with the coefficients $m_i \in \lbrace -1,0,1\rbrace$ (see Eq.(\ref{eq:Gm_definition})), i.e., the lowest order Fourier modes.
+Thus, $r$ may exceed the dimensionality $d$.
 In general, the vector field $\vec{n}(\vec{x})$ has lost its normalization after the truncation of higher-order modes.
 A reconstruction of the normalization as $\hatn(\vec{x})=\vec{n}(\vec{x})/||\vec{n}(\vec{x})||$ still gives an excellent approximation to the original vector field albeit for the price of re-introducing higher order modes.
 Examples of multi-$q$ textures of this kind include the $A$-phase of MnSi which is characterized by three $q$-vectors~\cite{Neubauer2009}, or the atomic scale skyrmion lattice in Fe/Ir(111) thin films which exhibits a superposition of two $q$-vectors~\cite{Heinze2011}.
 The most fundamental example, however, is the stationary spin-wave: a single-$q$ state with only one mode, describing a plane wave of magnetic moments which manifests itself for example in the helimagnetic phases of $\ce{MnSi}$~\cite{Ishikawa1976, Hansen1977,Plumer1981, Bauer2017} or $\ce{FeGe}$~\cite{Ludgren1970,Lebech1989}.

 One can now go as far as to take these stationary spin waves as the fundamental building blocks for more general magnetic textures by selecting arbitrary $q$-vectors from possibly different, and even outright incommensurate reciprocal lattices before assembling them in a linear superposition.
 This encompasses the Fourier truncation of lattice-periodic textures as a special case but contains more general textures such as~e.g.~aperiodic Moir\'e patterns \cite{Shimizu2021}.
 From now on, we parameterize these more general superpositions as